 - Remove discrimination against vegans in health institutions and prisons

 For people in institutions and those who are unable to supply their own meals, obtaining nutritious vegan food can be very difficult.
-Vegan Australia will campaign against the discrimination that vegans face in hospitals, nursing homes, prisons, schools, colleges and other public institutions and work towards better and more nutritious vegan catering in all institutions.
+Vegan Australia will campaign against the discrimination that vegans face in hospitals, nursing homes, prisons, schools, colleges, councils and other public institutions and work towards better and more nutritious vegan catering in all institutions.
+This will be similar to the Catering for Everyone campaign by the UK Vegan Society, the aim of which is to get more and better vegan options in the public sector.

 - Vegan food available at government funded functions